kousha1999/kousha1999.github.io/posts/first-experience-with-neovim.md

 `:PlugInstall`

 It will install all plugin that is listed in `#call` block.
+I've added some more plugins to install.